warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

    sed -i 's/seeds = ""/seeds = "2d2c7af1c2d28408f437aef3d034087f40b85401@52.51.132.79:26656"/' config.toml
    ```

-   These commands will update the `mininmum-gas-prices` and `seeds` fields in `$HOME/.warden/app.toml`.
+   These commands will update the `minimum-gas-prices` and `seeds` fields in `$HOME/.warden/app.toml`.
 Alternatively, you can adjust the file manually.

 ## 3. Set up the state sync